Anton3311/cik/README.md

 1. `x64` machine code generation
 2. Partially supported `cdecl` calling convetion.
 (Only implemented for trivial register sized types like ints or pointers.
 Bigger types are not supported).
-2. Works only with the `main` function. **Doesn't support calling other defined functions.**
+2. Works only with the `main` function. **Calling other defined functions is not supported**
 3. Calling of external functions.
-These are provided as function pointers to the compiler.
+These are provided as function pointers by the compiler.
-4. Integer and pointer arithmetics
+4. Integer and pointer arithmetics, dereferencing and assignment
 5. Conditional branches and comparison operators: `==`, `!=`, `<`, `<=`, `>`, `>=`
+6. String constants
+7. Array indexing and element assignment